Sherina Ebrahim, Chair

 Aleem Remtula, Member

 Aleem Remtula brings over 15 years of experience in impact investing with socially-responsible, venture capital and private equity funds in the U.S. and Europe.
 He is currently a Managing Director at Developing World Markets, a U.S.-based impact investment manager that has disbursed over $1.3 billion across 50 emerging and frontier market countries.

 Aleem manages the firm’s private equity investments across South and Central Asia, the Caucasus, and East and South Africa and is a board member of four financial institutions serving low-income entrepreneurs and SMEs in India and Georgia.
 Aleem has held positions at J.P.
 Morgan, UBS, Bridges Ventures, and the New York City Investment Fund.
 He holds a Bachelor’s degree in Economics and Finance from Princeton University and a Master’s of Business Administration from Harvard Business School.

 Nageeb Sumar, Member

 Nageeb Sumar has over fifteen years of experience in the philanthropic and nonprofit sector.
-He currently serves as Deputy Director at the Bill & Melinda Gates Foundation, where he oversees the foundation’s work on policy, systems, and innovation in philanthropy.
+He currently serves as Vice President, Philanthropic Strategies at Fidelity Charitable.
+Prior to this, he served as Deputy Director at the Bill & Melinda Gates Foundation, where he oversaw the foundation’s work on policy, systems, and innovation in philanthropy.

 Nageeb previously worked on the Gates Foundation’s government relations team, helping to partner with the U.S., Canada, Australia, Japan, and Korea.
 Nageeb has also worked as an associate at law firms in DC, focusing on international finance transactions, and at Oxfam America on microfinance and market access issues.